This article may contain affiliate/compensated links. For full information, please see our full disclosure.

 There are plenty of other things to do in Ronda besides checking out the impressive bridges.
 You can hike around Cuerva del Gato and explore some caves, while you can see the old Arabian baths too.

 Ronda is one of the most unique places to visit in Spain due to the nature of the city.
-If you’re doing a road trip in Andalucia, Ronda is somewhere you have to visit!
+If you’re doing an Andalucia rod trip, Ronda is somewhere you have to visit!

 Sevilla is one of my favourite cities in Spain.
 Located in beautiful Andalucia, it’s a vibrant place with a lot to see and do.
 The best thing about Sevilla is that there is always something happening, there’s no chance you’ll get bored during your visit!